Transforma logo

 Private 5G is going to gain prominence

-This section talks about the preferred communication technology in industrial robots, how that scenario is changing (like how 5G technology is beginning to be used for data-intensive tasks requiring greater speeds and high bandwidth with low latency communication), and the future prospects.
+This subsection talks about the preferred communication technology in industrial robots, how that scenario is changing (like how 5G technology is beginning to be used for data-intensive tasks requiring greater speeds and high bandwidth with low latency communication), and the future prospects.

 It also mentions some relevant IoT deployments in this application, like Grupo Antolin driving 1 million screws per month for Audi door panels using robots, to produce 1800 panels per day.